trinodb/trino/presto-docs/src/main/sphinx/connector/hive-s3.rst

 With `S3 client-side encryption <http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingClientSideEncryption.html>`_,
 S3 stores encrypted data and the encryption keys are managed outside of the S3 infrastructure.
-Data is encrypted and decrypted by Presto instead of in the S3 infrastructure.
+Data is encrypted and decrypted by Trino instead of in the S3 infrastructure.
 In this case, encryption keys can be managed either by using the AWS KMS, or your own key management system.
 To use the AWS KMS for key management, set ``hive.s3.kms-key-id`` to the UUID of a KMS key.
 Your AWS credentials or EC2 IAM role will need to be granted permission to use the given key as well.